Base64: Decoding without padding

-Decoding without padding is not performed consistently among decoders.
-In addition, allowing padless decoding by definition allows multiple strings to decode into the same set of bytes, which can be a security risk.
+Decoding without padding is not performed consistently among decoders - some decoders require padding while other decoders infer the correct amount of padding from the encoded input string.
+In addition, allowing padless decoding by definition allows one list of strings written in some particular order to decode into several possible different output strings rather than only one possible output string, which can be a security risk due to the unpredictable and/or unexpected decoding.

 Variants

 Variations of Base64 differ in the alphabet used and structural aspects like maximum line length.
 The most commonly used alphabet is that described by RFC 4648 and most variations only differ in the last two letters used.
 The following table describes more commonly used encodings that are specified by an RFC.